 Want to move your projects between Cinema 4D and After Effects?
-Here's a workflow guide on how to move between After Effects and Cinema 4D.

 I'm always amazed at the number of people that don't realize that Cinema 4D and After Effects integrate really well with each other.
 Despite being developed by two different companies (Adobe and Maxon), C4D and After Effects have some pretty deep integrations that make them play really well together.